Cryptocurrency: Architecture

-Cryptocurrency is produced by an entire cryptocurrency system collectively, at a rate which is defined when the system is created and which is publicly stated.
+Cryptocurrency is produced by an entire cryptocurrency system collectively, at a rate that is defined when the system is created and that is publicly stated.
 In centralized banking and economic systems such as the US Federal Reserve System, corporate boards or governments control the supply of currency.
-In the case of cryptocurrency, companies or governments cannot produce new units, and have not so far provided backing for other firms, banks or corporate entities which hold asset value measured in it.
+In the case of cryptocurrency, companies or governments cannot produce new units and have not so far provided backing for other firms, banks, or corporate entities that hold asset value measured in it.
 The underlying technical system upon which cryptocurrencies are based was created by Satoshi Nakamoto.

-Within a proof-of-work system such as Bitcoin, the safety, integrity and balance of ledgers is maintained by a community of mutually distrustful parties referred to as miners.
+Within a proof-of-work system such as bitcoin, the safety, integrity, and balance of ledgers are maintained by a community of mutually distrustful parties referred to as miners.
 Miners use their computers to help validate and timestamp transactions, adding them to the ledger in accordance with a particular timestamping scheme.
 In a proof-of-stake blockchain, transactions are validated by holders of the associated cryptocurrency, sometimes grouped together in stake pools.

 Most cryptocurrencies are designed to gradually decrease the production of that currency, placing a cap on the total amount of that currency that will ever be in circulation.
 Compared with ordinary currencies held by financial institutions or kept as cash on hand, cryptocurrencies can be more difficult for seizure by law enforcement.

 Blockchain

 The validity of each cryptocurrency's coins is provided by a blockchain.
 A blockchain is a continuously growing list of records, called blocks, which are linked and secured using cryptography.
-Each block typically contains a hash pointer as a link to a previous block, a timestamp and transaction data.
+Each block typically contains a hash pointer as a link to a previous block, a timestamp, and transaction data.
 By design, blockchains are inherently resistant to modification of the data.
-It is "an open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way".
+A blockchain is "an open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way".

 For use as a distributed ledger, a blockchain is typically managed by a peer-to-peer network collectively adhering to a protocol for validating new blocks.
 Once recorded, the data in any given block cannot be altered retroactively without the alteration of all subsequent blocks, which requires collusion of the network majority.

 Blockchains are secure by design and are an example of a distributed computing system with high Byzantine fault tolerance.
 Decentralized consensus has therefore been achieved with a blockchain.